 A medically-enforced three week hiatus caused yesterday’s run to feel like an Everest climb.
 As I struggled through a measly 3k, it occurred to me that every skill has a half-life.
 Fitness has a very short one, measured in weeks and months, although the basic skill of putting one foot in front of the other is a life-long talent.
-Peeling an orange is another skill that doesn’t really fade, whereas a second language needs regular practice or it fades.
+Peeling an orange is another skill that doesn’t fade, whereas a second language needs regular practice or it weakens.

 Playing the piano falls somewhere in the middle.
 I took lessons for years as a child and built a base level of skill that never seems to fade.
 Yes, my repertoire shrank over the years and I can play only about four tunes these days, but the fingers still remember what to do.
 And a bit of practice sharpens them up in no time.

 Meditation is exactly the same, despite what the monthly subscription apps would have you think.
 It’s possible to build a foundation of mental strength that lasts for years, with only occasional top-ups to keep things fresh.